 It can happen for a number of reasons and there is no one simple fix for this.

-Some woman become overly concerned for the safety of their baby.
+Some women become overly concerned about the safety of their baby.
 Some find having a new baby too overwhelming and some just don’t feel right about things.

 There is no set way to feel when you are experiencing postpartum depression.
-Woman can have it to many different degrees.
+Women can have it to many different degrees.

 How to deal with postpartum depression

-You may need counselling to help you through this time.
+You may need counseling to help you through this time.